Peyrolle ridges

 Description of the walk

-Access: From Briançon, take the D1091 towards Col du Lautaret, then at the second roundabout, turn right onto Route du Pont Levis towards Saint-Chaffrey.
-Go through the village, then turn right onto the D234 towards Villard-Laté, Col de Granon.
-Follow the road up to the pass and park in the large car park after passing the sign for Col de Granon.
+Access: From Briançon, take the D1091 towards the Col du Lautaret, then at the second roundabout, turn right onto the Route du Pont Levis towards Saint-Chaffrey.
+Drive through the village, then turn right onto the D234 towards Villard-Laté and the Col de Granon.
+Follow the road up to the pass and park in the large car park after passing the sign for the Col de Granon.

-(1) Leave the sheepfolds on your right and continue along the trail that runs along the base of the Grand and Petit Meyret before gently heading east to the Col de Barteaux (2,370 m).
+(1) Leave the sheepfolds on your right and continue along the path that runs along the base of the Grand and Petit Meyret before gently heading eastwards to the Col de Barteaux (2,370m).

-(2) Go past the pass, climb steeply south-east and, after passing a few rocky escarpments, where you may need to use your hands a little, you will reach the summit of the Croix de la Cime, which rises to an altitude of 2,606m.
+(2) Pass the pass, climb steeply south-eastwards and, after negotiating a few rocky outcrops where you may need to use your hands occasionally, reach the summit of the Croix de la Cime at an altitude of 2,606m.

-(8) Continue right on the balcony trail (do not descend to the left).
-After crossing, the trail ends in a wide valley and crosses a path.
+(8) Continue to the right along the balcony path (do not descend to the left).
+After completing this traverse, the path leads into a wide valley and crosses a track.

-(1) Go up to the left to the Col de Granon (S/E).
+(1) Head up to the left to the Col de Granon (S/E).

 Waypoints